PEG Selector: Interactive Prototype

 Why PEG Selection Matters

 PEG-based materials are foundational across PEGylation chemistry, drug delivery systems, biomaterials engineering, and surface chemistry.
-Despite their widespread use, PEG selection often remains manual, experience-driven, and time-intensive.
+Despite their widespread use, PEG selection remains largely manual, experience-driven, and time-intensive.

-This prototype explores how structured scientific data, simple, interpretable selection rules and thoughtful interaction design can reduce friction in early-stage PEG selection and biomaterials research without obscuring underlying assumptions or scientific judgment.
+This prototype explores how structured data, interpretable selection rules, and thoughtful interaction design can reduce friction in early-stage PEG selection and biomaterials research — without obscuring the underlying assumptions or scientific judgment.

 Data Sources and Commercial Context